Privacy, data protection and copyright

 For an endorsement, recommendation or reference, or for quotes or mentions on marketing material, I will discuss with you who this will be shared with when I seek your consent for this.
 Quotes or mentions on this website will be publicly visible.

-Other than providing contact details to third parties on the grounds set out above, or contacting your colleagues to update distribution lists, no other personal data described in this section will be shared with anyone without the express consent of all concerned.
-Some third parties may be outside the UK.
+Other than providing contact details to third parties on the grounds set out above, and with each other for the purpose of putting together and submitting a bid or other proposal, the personal data of collaborators and potential clients will not be shared with anyone without the express consent of all concerned.

 Where data is used for contacting you, for example for marketing purposes, it may be retained up to six years after last contact.
 Where it is held in relation to an associateship (e.g. a personal reference or in relation to a meeting held by the organisation), the data will not be retained for more than six years beyond the end of the associateship.
 (It may be deleted sooner if it is not needed.)